EthanJWright/vs-tasks.nvim/README.md

 - Enter will open any output in a temporary buffer
 - Ctrl-w will toggle the watch status
-- Ctrl-k will kill the job
+- Ctrl-d will kill the job (j and k reserved for navigation)

 ### Autodetect